 Before joining the Barts Cancer Institute, I completed my BSc in Genetics at University College Cork, in Ireland.

-I am currently looking at the process of autophagy in follicular lymphoma and its transformation to DLBCL.
-I plan to look at the effects of autophagy inhibition and autophagy defects in FL and see if they have a role in progression/transformation of the disease.
-I will be looking at specific proteins within the pathway such as p62 and hoping to assess whether these could be used as potential markers of transformation.
+For my PhD I looked at the process of autophagy in follicular lymphoma and its transformation to DLBCL.
+I also studied the effects of autophagy inhibition and autophagy defects in FL and see if they have a role in progression/transformation of the disease.
+I looked at specific proteins within the pathway such as p62 to assess whether these could be used as potential markers of transformation.

 Life at the Institute

 I decided to study in England as opposed to Ireland as I want to learn from as wide a range of colleagues and environments as I can.
 I decided on QMUL/BCI as it has a long history of producing high quality work by excellent researchers.
 Within it the centre for Haemato-Oncology has state of the art facilities and researchers that are at the top of their game.
-The people I work with are determined, focused, friendly and encouraging.
-They are willing to share what they know with others and are always on hand to offer advice and support, especially to the new kid!
+The people I worked with were determined, focused, friendly and encouraging - willing to share what they know with others and always on hand to offer advice and support, especially to the new kids!

 In December 2010 I was given the opportunity to attend the American Society of Haematology (ASH) Conference in Florida.
 It was my first time attending such a conference and I found it both enjoyable and beneficial.
 It gave me the opportunity to listen to interesting talks that were directly and indirectly relevant to my work.
 As a first year student it showed me what level and quality of work is required to participate in a conference.
 It was a highly motivational few days and I returned determined to be involved in next year’s conference – in San Diego!